detorresramos/Reach.io/README.md

 ## Key Ideas
 * The platform should be invite only for maintaining close, intentional friendships
 * The app should keep tabs on key wellness metrics to forecast wellbeing and take action before negative feelings spiral out of control
-* It should provide meaningful and intimate means of communication - no posts or endless recommended feeds
+* It should provide meaningful and intimate means of communication - no posts or endless recommendation feeds

 ## Features

+## Future Improvements